kThyson/kThyson/OSBBuilderDocs/Section_Directory_Structure_User_Customization.md

 # Section: Directory Structure User Customization

-This section describes how users can customize the OSDBuilder directory structure and settings through local and global configuration files.
-See the related documentation files for more information.
+Users can customize the OSDBuilder directory structure and settings through the local `OSDBuilder.json` configuration file (located in the OSDBuilder home directory) and the optional global configuration file (located in `$env:ProgramData\OSDeploy\OSDBuilder.json`).
+These files allow users to set default paths, feature toggles, and cmdlet parameters, providing flexibility and persistence for preferred settings.